shallowlearn/gwarp/README.md

-# gwarp++ - True orthorectification of satellite images using DSMs (Digital Surface Models) and RPCs (Rational Polynomial Coefficients)
+# gwarp++ - True orthorectification of satellite images using DSMs and RPCs

 Software to create true ortho photos of satellite images using rational polynomial coefficients (RPCs) and Digital Surface Models (DSMs).